Lee Jae-yong: 2021–2022: Pardon

 In mid-2021, the United States Chamber of Commerce, a lobbying group of American companies, joined South Korean business groups to urge the president to pardon Lee, arguing that the billionaire executive can help strengthen U.S. President Joe Biden's efforts to end American dependence on computer chips produced overseas amid the 2020–2023 global chip shortage.
 Lee was released on parole from the Seoul Detention Center in Uiwang on August 13, 2021; the South Korean government argued that the release was in the national interest.
 His parole conditions included business restrictions for five years and requiring permission before travelling outside South Korea.
 Upon leaving prison, Lee apologized, bowing to reporters and saying: "I've caused much concern for the people.
 I deeply apologize.
 I am listening to the concerns, criticisms, worries, and high expectations for me.
 I will work hard."

 In August 2021, The Korea Herald reported that Lee retained his title as Samsung's "Vice-Chairman" despite not drawing a salary or being registered as an executive in compliance with his work ban.

 In August 2022, President Yoon Suk Yeol granted a pardon to Lee, citing Samsung's importance to the economy; the pardon opened the door for Lee to take up leadership of the conglomerate.

 Public image

 According to an article in Reuters, Lee is known for his "cold" determination and polite, quiet demeanor.
 Lee is known to reply personally to e-mails, and assumes a light-hearted attitude with reporters.

 Personal life

-Lee has one son Lee Ji-ho (born 2000) and one daughter Lee Won-joo (born 2004) with his ex-wife Lim Se-ryung.
+Lee has one son, Lee Ji-ho (born 2000), and one daughter, Lee Won-joo (born 2004), with his ex-wife Lim Se-ryung.
 Lim is the Vice Chairwoman of Daesung Group.
-She filed for divorce from Lee Jae-yong in 2009.
+She filed for divorce in 2009.

 Lee is the cousin of CJ Group chairman Lee Jay-hyun and Shinsegae Group CEO Chung Yong-jin.

 Lee enjoys golf and horse riding.